 Develop on Cadence is a strategy for managing the inherent variability in solution development by making sure important events and activities occur on a regular, predictable schedule.
 It is an essential method for managing the inherent variability of systems development in a flow-based system.

 Develop on cadence helps execute routine development activities on a fast, synchronous cadence—a regular, predictive rhythm of important events.

 Cadence makes routine that which can be routine, assuring that important events happen—like system integration, for example.
 It also lowers the cost of standard events.
 This is a fundamental premise of SAFe, and its effects can be seen directly on the Big Picture—with the fast cadence of synchronized short Iterations, which are then integrated into larger Program Increments (PIs).

 Note: This article is the companion article to Release on Demand.

 Cadence and synchronization are the key constructs we use to build our Solution assets.
 So when we say, “develop on cadence,” we really mean both.
 Cadence is the use of a regular, predictive development rhythm.
 Synchronization causes multiple, potentially dependent events to happen at the same time.

-Together, cadence and synchronization allow us to make routine that which can be routine, including Program Increment Planning, System and Solution Demos, and system integration, as well as less frequent items, such as adjusting resources and realigning work to teams.
-These principles (thanks to Don Reinertsen, Principles of Product Development Flow ) are so critical to understanding why SAFe works the way it does that we describe some of Reinertsen’s basic principles—along with how SAFe applies them—in Tables 1 and 2 below.
+Together, cadence and synchronization allow us to make routine that which can be routine, including PI Planning, System and Solution Demos, and system integration, as well as less frequent items, such as adjusting resources and realigning work to teams.
+These principles (thanks to Don Reinertsen, Principles of Product Development Flow ) are so critical to understanding why SAFe works the way it does that we describe some of Reinertsen’s basic principles—along with how SAFe applies them—in Tables 1 and 2.